PhysioLabXR/PhysioLabXRDocs/source/APIReferences/RNStream.rst

 .. py:class:: physiolabxr.utils.RNStream

 RNStream is a class that provides a simple interface for serialization and deserialization of multimodal data streams.
-You can read more about its usage in the :ref:`Recording <feature recording>` section.
+You can read more about its usage in the :ref:`Recording <feature recording>` page.

 .. py:function:: __init__(file_path)